K-Srima/Accenture-Data-Analytics-and-Visualization-Forage-Virtual-Internship-Project/README.md

 - Clean, merge, and prepare data for analysis.
 - Provide answers to the client’s business question.

-# My Key Roles and Responsibilities as a Data Analyst:
+# My Key Roles and Responsibilities as a Data Analyst

 - Bridge the gap between the business (clients and team members) and the data.
 - Communicate data findings clearly to support strategic decisions.